Tuplanolla/contents/README.md

 In addition to configuration keys and index entries, there are a handful of special cases.

-The special key `all` is equivalent to every key simultaneously.
+The special key `preset (selection)`, abbreviated as `p`, is equivalent to every key simultaneously.
+The default value is, rather self referentially, `default`.
+The key doesn't have a persistent value, so it can only be written.
+Only `default` is a valid `(selection)`.

-The special value `%` is equivalent to the default value of a key, unless it's followed by another `%`, forcing the string `%%` to be interpreted as a literal percent sign.
+The special value `%` is equivalent to an empty value and different from `""` and the string `%%` is interpreted as a literal `%`.

 The special flag `--help`, abbreviated as `-h`, prints a short usage reference, which also appears when Indefinix is invoked without any arguments.

 The special flag `--version`, abbreviated as `-v`, prints version information.

-The special command `bind (command) (arguments)` gives all the subsequent arguments to the next command.
+The special command `bind (command) (arguments)` gives all the subsequent arguments to the next command, flags included.
-It absorbs everything, including all flags.
+The two following commands are identical for example.

+	[user@arch ~]$ indefinix bind lookup pictures videos --unusual "minor error" "major error" [user@arch ~]$ indefinix lookup pictures lookup videos lookup --unusual lookup "minor error" lookup "major error"

 #### Example